idvorkin/idvorkin.github.io/_d/elder.md

 _Huh, this is true for all who moved my cheese situations_

 - 3 choices:
-  - Deny and rage against failure - setup for failure and dissapointemnt
+  - Deny and rage against failure - setup for failure and disappointment
-  - Shurg and resign yourself to decline - experience as a tragedy
+  - Shrug and resign yourself to decline - experience as a tragedy
   - Accept what got you here won't get you there - and build new skills

 ### The second curve

 - Fluid Intelligence: "Raw Horsepower/Being Smart" - This is what declines
-- Crystalized Intelligence: "Wisdom" - This Continues to grow.
+- Crystallized Intelligence: "Wisdom" - This continues to grow.
 Get onto this curve

 ### Kick your success addiction

-- You're going to get worse so stop tying your satisifaction to that
+- You're going to get worse so stop tying your satisfaction to that
-- Tie your satisfaction to stuff you can continue on - helping others, and getting spirtual
+- Tie your satisfaction to stuff you can continue on - helping others, and getting spiritual

 ### Start chipping away

 - Figure out what makes you happy and focus on that
 - Pro tip: Start with nothing and add vs throwing away

-{%include summarize-page.html src="/7h-c2" %}
+{% include summarize-page.html src="/7h-c2" %}

 ---

-{%include summarize-page.html src="/essential" %}
+{% include summarize-page.html src="/essential" %}

 ### Ponder your death